INTERNSHIPS - REQUIREMENTS & APPLICATION

 The GHJRU runs a comprehensive internship programme aimed at equipping young activists and scholars with skills, knowledge and experience in the field of gender-based violence.
 The programme runs throughout the year and draws a range of students, including both undergraduate and graduate students.

 Successful applicants have already shown themselves to have an interest in the promotion of women’s human rights - and particularly the right to be free from violence - through the activities they have engaged in prior to applying.
 Most have a specific interest in criminal justice policy, public health, and women’s and feminist studies.
 The majority aim to continue working in this sector after they have graduated.

 Interns apply either directly to the Unit or through a partnership arrangement with their university.
 Interns also apply to work at the Unit on an ad hoc basis and these applications are considered throughout the year.
 Such internships range from 10 weeks to a year.
 All interns participate fully in the work and activities of the Unit.
 These internships are unpaid and interns must be sure that they have sufficient financial means to support themselves for the internship period.
-To access a guide on living in Cape Town for an internship click here

 The GHJRU internship is focussed on three key areas: knowledge, skills and networking.